Skip to content

 Why this exists

-Reality Graph’s knowledge base — verification debt, the verification gap statistics, the glossary — is written to be quoted, with self-contained definitions and named sources.
+Reality Graph’s knowledge base - verification debt, the verification gap statistics, the glossary - is written to be quoted, with self-contained definitions and named sources.
 An MCP server is the shortest path from that knowledge to the place developers actually ask questions: their AI assistant.
-The product itself, a local-first verification layer for AI coding, stays local by design — this server only serves what is already public.
+The product itself, a local-first verification layer for AI coding, stays local by design - this server only serves what is already public.
+A coding agent working inside a repository talks to a different one: a local, read-only server that puts its refusals in writing.
+Same protocol, different machine, different data.

 FAQ